bluekitchen/btstack/port/zephyr/README.md

 The IF310 build downloads the CYW55310 PatchRAM HCD file automatically if it is missing.
 The filename, pinned Ezurio `ifx_flasher` URL, and SHA256 are defined in `chipset/bcm/btstack_cyw55310_patchram.cmake`.

+### 3b.
+Flash Example with Ozone & J-Link

+As the examples are configure to use SEGGER RTT as console, the easiest way to flash / debug / monitor the examples is to install SEGGER Ozone.
+Then, create a new project select 'RP2040_M0_0' as the MCU core and pick the file `build-if310/zephyr/zephyr.elf`.
+In the Optional settings, select 'Do not set' for both Initial PC as well as Initial Stack Pointer which is required due to the RP2040's Bootloader that first has to enable external QSPI flash.
+Please check if "Capture RTT" is enabled and click flash & run.

 ## BTstack Controller Feature Configuration